lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_byok.md

 ## Provisioning virtual server instances with volumes that use customer-managed encryption
 {: #provision-byok-ui}

 When you provision a virtual server instance, you can specify customer-managed encryption for your boot volume and any data volumes that you want to add at provision time.
+Customer-managed encryption protects your data while in transit and while at rest.
 If you want, you can use a combination of provider-managed encryption and customer-managed encryption for the volumes that are associated with your instance.

 1. In [{{site.data.keyword.cloud_notm}} console](https://console.cloud.ibm.com/vpc){: external}, navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.
 Click **New instance** and complete the required fields.
 (For more information about creating instances, see [Creating virtual server instances](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-virtual-servers#creating-virtual-servers).)
 2. In the **Boot volume** section, the default mode of encryption is _Provider managed_ encryption.
 To specify customer-managed encryption, click the pencil icon in the boot volume row.
 On the **Edit boot volume** page, update the fields in the **Encryption** section.
 See the following table for more information.
 When your changes are complete, click **Apply**.